Quill feather

 A brand strategy is a long-term plan for how you want customers to perceive your brand.
 It encompasses the who, what, where, when, and why of your company’s story, voice, values, and overall visual look.

-A successful brand strategy is based on a deep understanding of your business's strengths, mission, and opportunities for differentiation within a chosen market.
+An effective brand strategy is based on a deep understanding of your business's strengths, purpose, and opportunities for differentiation within your target market.

 Architects and contractors use blueprints to create a complete and functional building.
 Similarly, Quill Creative Studio crafts brand strategies that serve as the blueprint for a cohesive experience for every customer interaction with your brand.

-Just like blueprints help guide the building process at every stage, your brand strategy helps guide your brand every step of the way.
+Just like blueprints help guide the building process at every stage, your brand strategy helps guide your business decisions, messaging, and creatives every step of the way.

 A well-crafted brand strategy informs design decisions which, when used consistently, increase brand awareness and recognition, making it easier for potential and past customers to find and choose your business.